background

 And opened for us the fountain of life.

-Did you know that just as Eve was formed from the side of Adam, the Church was born from the side of Christ?
+Did you know?
+Just as Eve was formed from the side of Adam, the Church was born from the side of Christ.

 Wow.